Public Policy and Community Information Research

 Upcoming Forums

-The next Community Issues Forum Thursday, March 21, 2024 in person and zoom Topic TBD
+The next Community Issues Forum Thursday, April 18, 2024 Noon- in person and zoom Topic-Today’s Immigrants In Greater Cincinnati

 Sign Up for Notices of Upcoming Forums